cnoe-io/stacks/kyverno-integration/README.md

       - [Ingress-Nginx](modules/enforce/exceptions/ingress-nginx.yaml)
       - [Kind cluster](modules/enforce/exceptions/kind.yaml), this should mainly be needed when testing `ref-implementation` on a `kind` installation

-*NOTE* - enabling `Enforce` mode without prior testing will most likely cause issues, always start with `Audit` unless you are completely sure of the impact enabling blocking policies will have on your platform.
+*NOTE* - enabling `Enforce` mode without prior testing will most likely cause issues for NEW workloads, already existing workloads will not be affected immediately, always start with `Audit` unless you are completely sure of the impact enabling blocking policies will have on your platform.

 ## Installation